hjwp/Test-Driven-Django-Tutorial/tutorial01.rst

 https://docs.djangoproject.com/en/1.3/intro/tutorial02/#activate-the-admin-site

-At this point we need to do two things: add "django.contrib.admin" to INSTALLED_APPS in ``settings.py``
+At this point we need to do two things: add ``django.contrib.admin`` to INSTALLED_APPS in ``settings.py``

 .. sourcecode:: python